523457307/Game/README.md

 # Game
-using pygame build simple 2D game
+Use pygame library to build 2D game(Gluttonous Snake)